 • Cadastre Tax (Tapu Kadastro Harcı)

 Additionally, the Land Registry and Cadastre Directorate also charges one-time processing fees, Circulating Capital (Döner Sermaye Harcı) of approximately 400 TL.

 When buying a property, by law, registered and licensed real estate agents to receive 2% + VAT service fee from both the buyer and the seller.

 When you check out properties for sale on our website, some properties show Estate Agency Fee is included and some properties show 2% Estate Agency Fee is demanded.
 It totally depends on the property sellers choice.
 Some sellers have one price list and they include the estate agency fee in the price.
-Some sellers just give their part.
-Therefore we demand from buyers as well.
+Some sellers pay only their part.
+In this case, we demand from buyers as well.

-Antalya Homes has sales agreements prepared by our company lawyer.
-We make Due Diligence check for each property when we add them to our website.
+Antalya Homes has sales agreements prepared by our company lawyers.
+We make Due Diligence check for each property before we advertise them in our website.
 We do our job with zero failure since 2004.
 Your money is under Antalya Homes expertise guarantee and experience.